The city where the British Army was defeated for the first time in Asia

 Local food like pickles made from Sisno, Geetha and Bhyakur, with dishes made from maize, millet and buckwheat.

-B.P Highway; The serpentine road of B.P Highway is perfect for a drive and many venture on to the road to have some amazing riding experience.
+B.P Highway; The serpentine road of B.P Highway is perfect for a drive and many ventures on to the road to have some amazing riding experience.

 Fikkal Danda and Dumja; A short hiking trail.